 Read the latest Coronavirus information for the Cambridge Judge Business School community

-We have been working with our academic faculty and operations team to ensure we can continue to provide a comprehensive portfolio of programmes through 2021.
+We have been working with our academic faculty and operations team to ensure we can continue to provide a comprehensive portfolio of programmes throughout 2021.

-We are now also offering a number of programmes in a ‘Live Online’ format which still enable you to experience the Cambridge learning, insights and peer-to-peer engagements without the need to travel .
+We are now also offering many of our programmes in a ‘Live Online’ format which still enable you to experience the Cambridge learning, insights and peer-to-peer engagements without the need to travel.
+Access further information on the Cambridge Live Online format

 When will Cambridge Judge Business School Executive Education be planning on running face-to-face programmes again?